 need to create new networks with new business models.
 That starts by challenging lazy assumptions that advertising should be the model for everything and that all networks have to be immense and addictive as a result.
 There are other models: from subscriptions to SAAS direct revenue to DTC sales.
 The most successful companies have multiple business models.
 It just makes good business sense to diversify your revenue streams, metrics, and business models away from propaganda.

-These suggestions and descriptions are vital in the effort to combat propaganda, but I can’t help but feel, in my darkest moments, pessimism at the potential success of changing “Aunt Marge’s and Cousin Clive’s mind” on Facebook.
+These suggestions and descriptions are vital in the effort to combat propaganda, but I can’t help but feel, in my darkest moments, pessimism at the potential success of changing “Aunt Marge’s and Cousin Clive’s” mind on Facebook.
 Will they do the work necessary to prevent themselves from falling down the hole of, say, conspiracy?
-So much rides on larger governmental checks and balances, businesses/corporations/platforms “doing the right thing,” and individuals educating themselves and their communities…
+So much rides on larger governmental checks and balances, businesses/corporations/platforms “doing the right thing,” and individuals educating themselves and their communities.
+But, in my most optimistic moments, I think the solution to some of these issues might lie somewhere in the epistemological shift from the individual (how “I” know) to the group (how “we” know).

 Aspects of the New Right-Wing Extremism, Theodor W. Adorno, Translated by Wieland Hoban.
 Polity Press, 2020.